Eddah-Sure/CrystalCaps/README.md

 lr=\ </pre>

 **Authorship**
-This was primarily written by Sure Eddah, advised by Prof. Wu Xing
+This was primarily written by Eddah K. Sure, advised by Prof. Wu Xing

 **Cite**